Torremolinos: Modern age

-During the first half of the 19th century the town was rebuilt and by 1849 there were 14 mills, a fuller mill p Kraft paper and 785 inhabitants.
-With the demise of the mill, Torremolinos became a small fishing village until the end of the 1950s when it became one of the first tourist centres in the Costa del Sol.

-In the 1950s many celebrities visited Torremolinos such as Grace Kelly, Ava Gardner, Marlon Brando, Orson Welles and Frank Sinatra.
+During the first half of the 19th century the town was rebuilt and by 1849, there were 14 mills and 785 inhabitants.
+With the demise of the mills, Torremolinos became a small fishing village until the end of the 1950s when it became one of the first tourist centers in the Costa del Sol.
+In the 1950s, many celebrities visited Torremolinos such as Brigitte Bardot, Kirk Douglas, Charlton Heston, Ava Gardner, Marlon Brando, Orson Welles and Frank Sinatra.

-In 1959, the Art Deco styled Pez Espada hotel was opened, the first luxury hotel along the coast.
+In 1959, the Art Deco styled Hotel Pez Espada was opened, the first luxury hotel along the coast.
 In the following years, new hotels, nightclubs and other tourist-aimed establishments changed the face of the town and its beaches.
 By 1965, Torremolinos was already consolidated as a major tourist destination.

+In 2023, Torremolinos achieved record numbers of hotel occupancy and tourist spend, particularly from the LGBTQ events such as Madbear and Torremolinos Gay Pride as well as the Feria San Miquel which attracts over 200,000 visitors.

 Climate

-Torremolinos has a subtropical Mediterranean climate (Köppen: Csa) with very mild, humid winters and hot, very dry summers.
+Torremolinos has a subtropical Mediterranean climate (Köppen: Csa).
 The summers are hot and dry with relatively low humidity, and the winters are mild and humid, especially in November and December, with occasional, though heavy, rainfall.
 The town benefits in the summer from cool sea breezes predominately coming from Africa although this does mean a fair amount of Sahara dust.
+On rare occasions heavy dust storms known as Calima can discolour the normally pristine white buildings and even turn the sky orange.
 Day temperatures normally hover around 30 C in July and August and the upper teens in the winter.
-In the Summer, Torremolinos sometimes experiences a sea fog that goes as quickly as it appears.
+In the summer, Torremolinos sometimes experiences a sea fog that goes as quickly as it appears.
 The phenomenon, known as 'Taró', was reported as far back as Phoenician times and is a type of sea advection fog.